ianmackenzie/elm-units/README.md

 canOperateAt : Temperature -> Camera -> Bool
 canOperateAt temperature camera =
     temperature |> Temperature.greaterThan camera.minimumOperatingTemperature

-{-| Compute the time necessary to cover a given distance, starting from rest, with the given acceleration.
--}
-timeToCover : Length -> Acceleration -> Duration
-timeToCover distance acceleration =
-    ...
 ```

 which then let you write readable, type-safe code using whatever units you want,